Jak and Daxter: The Precursor Legacy: Conceptualization and initial development

 The project that would become Jak and Daxter began in 1998, during the development of Crash Team Racing (CTR), the final Crash Bandicoot game by Naughty Dog.
-Disenchanted with their lack of control over the Crash Bandicoot intellectual property, owned by Universal Interactive, and feeling creatively exhausted by the series, co-founders Jason Rubin and Andy Gavin decided to pursue a new project.
-The vision was to create an open world, seamless 3D action-adventure game that combined platforming elements akin to Banjo-Kazooie, the epic storytelling of The Legend of Zelda, and the high-energy action of Crash Bandicoot.
-This ambition was fueled by the anticipated power of the PlayStation 2 (PS2), which promised to overcome the hardware limitations of the PlayStation that had constrained earlier efforts at open world gameplay.
+Disenchanted with their lack of control over the Crash Bandicoot intellectual property (owned by Universal Interactive) and feeling creatively exhausted by the series, co-founders Jason Rubin and Andy Gavin decided to pursue a new project.
+Their vision was to create an open world, seamless 3D action-adventure game that combined the platforming elements of Banjo-Kazooie, the epic storytelling of The Legend of Zelda, and the "do-or-die excitement" of Crash Bandicoot.
+The hardware limitations of the PlayStation constrained Naughty Dog's earlier attempts at open world gameplay, and thus the anticipated power of the PlayStation 2 (PS2) fueled their ambition.

 Initial development focused on building a new game engine, with Gavin and a small team of programmers, including Stephen White, starting work in January 1999 under the codename "Project Y"; the title was a progression from CTRs early working title "Project X".
-This period coincided with the completion of CTR, allowing a gradual transition of resources.
-The team aimed to create a single, cohesive world without loading screens, a goal inspired by the limitations of Crash Bandicoots discrete levels and the success of games like Spyro the Dragon (1998) and Super Mario 64 (1996).
+Their first year of work coincided with CTRs development, granting the rest of the team an engine and tools to work with upon CTRs completion.
+The team aimed to create a single, cohesive world without loading screens, a goal inspired by the limitations of Crash Bandicoots discrete levels and the success of games like Super Mario 64 (1996) and Spyro the Dragon (1998).
 The engine development included creating a proprietary programming language called Game Oriented Assembly Lisp (GOAL), designed to streamline development by allowing real-time code modifications, significantly reducing iteration times compared to the Crash series.

 By January 2000, with CTR completed, Naughty Dog expanded the Jak and Daxter team to 36 members, more than doubling the size of the CTR team.
-This growth was particularly pronounced in the animation department, which grew to include six full-time animators and four additional support staff, many recruited from outside the gaming industry, including Disney and Nickelodeon.
-The increased team size reflected the project's scale, with Jak and Daxter requiring over three times the manpower of the largest Crash game.
+The studio's biggest growth was in the animation department, which grew to include six full-time animators and four additional support staff, many recruited from outside the gaming industry, including Disney and Nickelodeon.
+By Rubin's estimate, Jak and Daxter involved over three times the manpower effort of the largest Crash game.
 Additional game design and programming was provided by Mark Cerny via his independent consultancy Cerny Games.

+During development, Rubin and Gavin sold Naughty Dog to Sony in early 2001 for an undisclosed sum, influenced by their frustration over their lack of control over Crash Bandicoot and the financial burdens of independent development.
+The acquisition, prompted by discussions with Sony executives, secured financial stability and allowed Naughty Dog to focus on creative risks without the pressure of self-funding.
+Jak and Daxter was developed on a $14 million budget, with Rubin and Gavin personally contributing $2.25 million each.
+Sony's trust in Naughty Dog, built on the studio's track record of delivering four successful Crash games on schedule, allowed substantial creative freedom.